MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 The **transport service** of an application can require some needs:

-- **Data integrity** like a downloaded file requires 100% reliable data transfer
+- **Data integrity**: a downloaded file requires 100% reliable data transfer
-- **Timing** like phone call or gaming requires low latancy, if there is some data lost it's not that big problem
+- **Timing**: phone call or gaming requires low latancy, if there is some data lost it's not that big problem
-- **Throughput** like video streaming requires large throughput, losing data in this case is not a big ploblem
+- **Throughput**: video streaming requires large throughput, losing data in this case is not a big ploblem
-- **Security** like mails require enctyption and data integrity
+- **Security**: emails require enctyption and data integrity

-There are two main internet transport protocol services TCP and UDP.

-## TCP architecture

-- makes the **connection reliable**
-- manages **flow and congestion control** making the connection slower in case the network is full
-- it's **connection-oriented** so a setup between two hosts is required
-- does **not** provide
-  - timing
-  - minimum throghput
-  - security

-## UDP architecture

-- establish an **unreliable data tranfer** service
-- does **not** provide
-  - reliability
-  - flow control
-  - congestion control
-  - timing
-  - throughput guarantee
-  - security
-  - connection setup

-The UDP protocol exists beacause it's not possible to use just IP protocol bacause it doesn't use any port.

-TCP and UDP **can be encrypted**.
-SSL and TLS provides encypted TCP connection, **data integrity** and **end-point authetication**.

 ## HTTP